girish193/BFS-point-robot/README.md

 ## 5) main_function

 In this function, the initial and goal states are assigned to the node dictionary.
+Following this tree generation function is called and node dictionary is updated.
+From the updated node dictionary solution track is obtained and plotted.
+It takes about 99 minutes to find optimal path using bfs for start point (0,0) and end point (400,300)